Australia Data Privacy Laws: Privacy Act 1988, APPs & 2025-2026 Reforms

 Assessment and Notification Timeline

 When an entity suspects a breach may have occurred, it must carry out a reasonable and expeditious assessment.
-The entity must take all reasonable steps to ensure the assessment is completed within 30 days of becoming aware of grounds to suspect a breach.
+The entity must take all reasonable steps to complete the assessment within 30 days of becoming aware of grounds to suspect a breach.

-If the assessment determines an eligible data breach has occurred, the entity must prepare a notification statement and provide it to the OAIC as soon as practicable.
+If the assessment confirms an eligible data breach, the entity must prepare a notification statement and provide it to the OAIC as soon as practicable.
 The statement must include the entity's identity and contact information, a description of the breach, the kinds of information involved, and recommendations for affected individuals.

-The entity must also take reasonable steps to notify each affected individual, or if that is not practicable, publish the statement on its website and take reasonable steps to publicize it.
+The entity must also take reasonable steps to notify each affected individual directly, or, if direct notification is not practicable, publish the statement on its website and take reasonable steps to publicize it.

 Consequences of Non-Compliance